Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Results on multiple descents and order-chaos transitions

-Secondly, we can observe the first order to chaos transition occurs at epoch 114, when the model also achieves the lowest test loss throughout the whole training process.
-Such transition can be observed both in terms of the large asymptotic distance values after epoch 114 in Fig.~\ref{fig:lstm_chaos}(a), and the scattering of the 500 samples in Fig.~\ref{fig:lstm_chaos}(b).
+Secondly, we can observe the first order-to-chaos transition occurs at epoch 114, when the model also achieves the lowest test loss throughout the whole training process.
+Such transition can be observed both after epoch 114 in Fig.~\ref{fig:lstm_chaos}.
 The same phenomenon has been observed in feedforward neural networks, that the `edge of chaos' coincides with the optimal performance of the networks \cite{zhang2024asymptotic,16}.
-However, our experiment here further indicates that although there are multiple descents with each associated with a transition between order and chaos during the training process; The best performance happens when the model enter from order to chaos for the first time.
+The role of chaotic dynamics in recurrent neural networks has been extensively studied in the context of brain modelling \cite{mattera2025chaotic}, and our findings provide additional evidence for the importance of chaos-order transitions in neural computation.
+However, our experiment here further indicates that although there are multiple descents with each associated with a transition between order and chaos during the training process, the best performance happens when the model enter from order to chaos for the first time.

-Interestingly, such order chaos transition trends closely resemble that of a one-dimensional $\tanh$ map in dynamical systems, or rather the generic non-linear 1D map widely studied in dynamical systems, including the logistic map.
+Interestingly, such order chaos transition trends resemble to that of a one-dimensional $\tanh$ map in dynamical systems, or rather the generic non-linear 1D map widely studied in dynamical systems, including the logistic map, at a {\it phenomenological} level.
 The $\tanh$ map is an extension of the logistic map and is given by the following recurrence relation:

-Since the LSTM equations contain mostly hyperbolic functions as non-linear activations, it is not surprising that LSTM exhibits a similar phase diagram as the $\tanh$ map.
+Since the LSTM equations contain mostly hyperbolic functions as non-linear activations as seen in equation~\ref{eq:lstm_cell}, it is not surprising that LSTM exhibits a similar phase diagram as the $\tanh$ map.
 And indeed as seen from Fig.~\ref{fig:tanh_bifurcation}, the phase diagram of the $\tanh$ map also exhibits a first order chaos transition at $r\approx 9$, with many subsequent transitions after that.
-In LSTM during the training process, as we have not applied any regularization, the overall weight values keep increasing, effectively mimics the increasing value of $r$ in the $\tanh$ map equation~\ref{eq:tanh_map}.
+In LSTM during the training process, as we have not applied any regularization, the overall sizes of weight values keep increasing due to stochastic gradient descent(SGD), or more specifically due to the random walk like nature of the SGD.
+The increasing weights matrix values $\boldsymbol{W}$ in Equation~\ref{eq:lstm_cell} amplifies the linear components Equation~\ref{eq:lstm_cell}.
+This is similar to the increasing value of amplification factor $r$ in the $\tanh$ map in Equation~\ref{eq:tanh_map}.

 It is also widely observed that the first transition from order to chaos in non-linear dynamics like the $\tanh$ map and other non-linear maps is the slowest, as can be also seen in Fig.~\ref{fig:tanh_bifurcation} the wide range of $r$ values below 9.
 Our results indicate that LSTM has similar behavior, that the first entry from order to chaos is the slowest, followed by many (infinity) other order chaos transitions as the model weights (equivalent to $r$ in the $\tanh$ map) increase overall with training.
 Since `edge of chaos' is the best weights configuration for the model to process information \cite{16}, that means it is the easiest for the model to explore optimal configuration at the widest transition point, which is exactly the first order chaos transition around epoch 114 in Fig.~\ref{fig:lstm_chaos}.
 Therefore, the model is the most optimal at that epoch.